mawag511/Customer-Support-Bot-Project/README.md

 - Finds injector in DB based on user's message and prints its information;
 - Checks for availability of injector in DB based on user's message;
 - Remembers user's request in case the needed injector is not available, then sends notification when injector's available (based on user's preference)

+## Installation preparation:
+- After downloading the zip file, create a virtual environment and install the requirements within it with the command: python -m pip install -r requirements.txt
+- Add your bot Token and, if integration test is needed, add API ID and API Hash